sev123-del/MarketPredict-BDAG/README.md

 # MarketPredict (BDAG)

-A decentralized prediction dApp built on the BlockDAG (BDAG) Layer 1 network.
+A decentralized yes/no market prediction dApp built on the BlockDAG (BDAG) Layer 1 network.

 ## 1. Project Idea Brief

 ### Problem
 Most prediction markets today are:
 - Complicated to use
-- Manipulatable
+- Susceptible to Manipulation
 - Centralized or controlled by a single company
 - Expensive (high gas/fees)
 - Intimidating